LisaPramann/tourism-trends-covid/README.md

 ## Contribution Statement:

-- *Lisa Pramann* set up the project workflow, created the map, the graphs and the story around the overall number of tourism in Europe (time-series and summer months) in relation to the stingency of countermeasures and the the pandemic's impact on European domestic tourism.
+- *Lisa Pramann* set up the project workflow, created the map, the graphs and the story around the overall number of tourism in Europe (time-series and summer months) in relation to the stringency of countermeasures and the the pandemic's impact on European domestic tourism.

-- *Kathryn Malchow* created the Readme, worked on the visualization of camping rates and build that argument into the article.
+- *Kathryn Malchow* created the Readme, worked on the visualization of camping rates and build that argument into the article and did the layout of the latter.

 - *Renato Franco* analysed the frequency of park visits in Europe other the last months included it in the text and build a fine story around our arguments.

-OLD:
-* "Stays at Tourist Accomodations in Europe" gif
-* "Developement of Tourist Overnight Stays in Europe and Covid 19 Restrictions" graph
-* "Tourist Stays in Summer 2020/2021 as Compared to 2019" graph
-* "Covid Measures Average in the Summer 2020/2021" graph
-* "Domestic Tourist Stays in the Summer 2020/2021 as compared to 2019" graph
-* Text for Total Tourist Stays and Domestic Summer Tourism

-Kathryn Malchow:
-* "Domestic Camping Rates as Compared to 2019" graph
-* Text for Domestic Camping Rates and Readme

-Renato Franco:
-* "Frequency of Park Visits in numbers" graph
-* Text for Introduction, Park Visits, and Conclusion

 ### Project Limitations